Board Certified, New York City Based, Osteopath Specializing in Spine, Pain and Sports Medicine

 Physical therapy (PT) uses movement to enhance mobility and function.
 Physical therapy is often performed by a physical therapist.
-PT is a beneficial treatment option if you suffer from back, neck, shoulder, or hip pain and can be offered as primary care treatment or as adjunctive therapy with other treatment.
+PT is a beneficial treatment option if you suffer from back, neck, shoulder, or hip pain and can be offered as primary care treatment or as adjunctive therapy with other treatments.
 At Network Spine, we offer on-site physical therapy for your convenience.
 This way, it will be easier to coordinate your care with your doctor and your physical therapist.

 Why should I do PT?

 PT is a drug-free, non-surgical solution to treat many injuries and to reduce pain.
 At Network Spine, we believe in providing noninvasive care first to encourage your body to heal naturally.
 Physical therapy is often used in conjunction, osteopathy, medical, and other interventional strategies to optimize outcomes.

 Depending on your insurance coverage, most insurances cover the cost, or a portion, of your appointment.
 Learn more about our insurance participation.

 How does osteopathic manipulation differ from physical therapy?

 Osteopathic manipulation is a hands-on technique led by osteopathic physicians, a doctor of osteopathic medicine, to diagnose, treat, and prevent illness or injury.
 DOs perform osteopathic manipulation, while PTs perform physical therapy.
 Osteopathic therapies are usually combined with PT to achieve optimal results for pain relief.
 Physical therapists can help you evaluate and improve strength, flexibility, and motion during a variety of exercises.